Better Health through Digestion with an Ayurvedic Diet

 Using Recipes, Ingredients and Spices Medicinally

-On Joyful Belly you can find a variety of tasty recipes, both western and indian.
+On Joyful Belly you can find a variety of tasty recipes, both familiar to the American palate and exotic.
 You create a personal grocery list of ingredients and spices.
 You can research every ingredient for detailed ayurvedic information.

 Accessing Recipes, Ingredients and Spices